List of battery sizes: Cylindrical lithium-ion rechargeable battery

 Lithium-ion rechargeable batteries are generally not interchangeable with primary types using a different chemistry, due to their higher voltage.

-Many are also available with internal protection circuits that can increase their physical length; for example, an 18650 is around 65 mm long, but may be around 68 mm long with an internal protection circuit.
+Many are also available with protection circuits that can increase their physical length; for example, an 18650 is around 65 mm long, but may be around 68 mm long with a protection circuit.
 Some such circuits increase cell diameter instead.
 The increased dimensions may mean the cell will no longer fit in battery compartments intended for cells without such circuitry.

 Commonly-used designation numbers indicate the physical dimensions of the cylindrical cell, as given in IEC standard 60086-1 for cylindrical primary cells.
-The first two digits are the nominal diameter of the cell in millimetres, and the three following digits are the height in tenths of millimeters.
+The first two digits are the nominal diameter of the cell in millimetres, and the two following digits are generally the height in millimeters, with the fifth digit indicating cylindrical shape.
+Alternately, the last three digits can refer to the height in tenths of a millimeter.
 Manufacturers may use non-IEC designations for their products.

 Obsolete batteries

-These types are associated with legacy applications or no longer manufactured.
+These types are associated with legacy applications, such as for vacuum tube equipment (A, B, and C batteries), or are no longer manufactured.